kkinnear/zprint/doc/reference.md

 Note that the function names are strings.
 You can add any function you wish to the :fn-map, and it will be interpreted as described above.

+You can also add a key-value pair to the `:fn-map` where the key is `:default`, and the value will be used for any function which does not appear in the `:fn-map`, or which does appear in the `:fn-map` but whose value is `:none`.

 #### Altering the formatting inside of certain functions

 You can associate an options map with a function classification, and